 Poisoning

-Allergic reaction
+Allergic Reactions

-All guinea pigs vary in their immune system just like humans.
+Guinea pigs vary in their immune systems just like humans.
+Some may develop allergic reactions to mushrooms while others won’t.

 Are Mushrooms Good for Guinea Pigs?